HRGV/phyloFlash/docs/FAQ.md

 # What input data can be analyzed?

-Metagenomic and metatranscriptomic short-read sequencing, e.g. Illumina.
+Metagenomic and metatranscriptomic short-read paired-end sequencing, e.g. Illumina.
 Raw reads are okay, without quality trimming or filtering.

-Transcriptomes typically have a much higher proportion of rRNA reads than genomes.
+Transcriptomes typically have a much higher proportion of rRNA reads than genomes, even if libraries have been prepared with poly-A selection or rRNA depletion.
 Limit the number of mapped reads to < 1 million with `-readlimit 1000000`.

 **NOT** suitable for:
  - Sanger or PacBio libraries